 Live

-Leas Lift Renovation – Victorian Engineering in the 21st Century
+Leas Lift Renovation – Set to open in 2025

 The Lift has been included in a legal agreement called a Section 106 as part of the seafront development.
-This is a commitment by Folkestone Harbour and Seafront Development Company (FH&SDC) specifying how much money they will provide to improve local infrastructure.
-As well as contributing to the renovation of the Leas Lift, GP facilities, schools, recreation, roads and other important community assets in the town are also specified.
+This is a commitment by Folkestone Harbour and Seafront Development Company (FHSDC) specifying how much money they will provide to improve local infrastructure.
+As well as contributing just under £1 million to the renovation of the Leas Lift, FHSDC has also contributed to GP facilities, schools, recreation, roads and other important community assets in the town.

 World’s slowest white-knuckle ride